RashidAljohani/localhost/_posts/2022-04-25-maintain-dataPower-configurations-on-clouds.md

 ![](/images/blogs/Maintain-DataPower-Configurations-on-Clouds/banner.png)

-I was asked recently how to maintain DataPower, container-based, congigrations that are made via web-mgmt UI.
+I was asked recently how to maintain DataPower, container-based, configurations that were made via web-mgmt UI.
 DataPowerService supports the Storage property which provides a list of storage definitions.
 There are two options: `ephermeral` and `persistent`.

 In the persistent mode, the CR creates a `persistent volume claims` to request a `persistent volumes` - a mechanism that keeps data even after the pod is deleted or restarted.